daniel-keogh/zookeeper-cluster-healer/README.md

-# Cluster Healing with Zookeeper
+# Cluster Healing with ZooKeeper

 Y4S1 Distributed Systems ZooKeeper Assignment.

 ## Introduction

-An application which uses Zookeeper to monitor and automatically heal a cluster of workers.
+An application which uses [Apache ZooKeeper](https://zookeeper.apache.org/) to monitor and automatically heal a cluster of workers.
 The cluster healer will launch the requested number of workers, then monitor the cluster to ensure that the requested number of workers is running.
 If a worker dies, the cluster healer should launch more workers to keep the total number of workers at the requested number.

 ## Operation

 On startup, the cluster healer:

-- Connects to Zookeeper.
+- Connects to ZooKeeper.

 - Checks if the `/workers` parent znode exists, and if it doesn't, creates it.